 The story of how Francisco Poblet met Salvador Dali

-Francisco has been painting non-stop ever since, he just celebrated his 80th birthday, and paints every single day, over 70 years of experience.
-September 11th, 2001, Francisco lived near the Twin Towers and was severely injured by the burning debris and "dust of death".
+Francisco has been painting non-stop ever since, he celebrated his 82nd birthday, and paints every single day, over 75 years of experience.
+On 9-11-2001, Francisco lived near the Twin Towers and was severely injured by the burning debris and "dust of death" from the terrorist attack on America.
 He would spend the next 10 years hospitalized from his injuries, but never stopped painting the vivid memories from the horrific attack, which is depicted in his 911 Collection of paintings.

-Now Francisco spends his time painting, taping interviews and attending his art gallery shows and exhibitions, he is gaining more and more of a following every single day.
+Now Francisco spends his time painting, taping interviews and attending his art gallery shows and exhibitions, he is gaining more and more recognition every single day.

 It's time to add Francisco Poblet's amazing art to your collection.